Vita

 Hella Ridder is a German painter.
 She was born in Daun in the Eifel region in 1974.

-Discovered artistically at an early age and individually encouraged, the artist Hannes Rötter accompanied her personal development until 2001.
-The turn to abstract painting as an emotionally and intuitively guided means of expression already took place in this first creative period.
+as an emotionally and intuitively guided means of expression already took place in this first creative period.

-Her works, for which she has already received several awards, have been presented many times at national and international exhibitions and art fairs.
+have already been presented many times at national and international exhibitions and art fairs.

 After living in Istanbul, the Rhineland and the Ruhr region, the artist now lives at Schloss Lohe in Werl.